|

 enzymatic activity (metabolism), genetic inheritance, reproduction,

-and cell growth, and energy storage and conversion and interaction
+cell growth, energy storage and conversion, signaling and adhesion, and interaction

 with the environment.